bangcorrupt/hacktribe-editor/README.md

     edit fx -f my-preset.ifx

-This should the file in yaml format in your default text editor.
+This should open the file in yaml format in your default text editor.

 Edit the `name` field to something more interesting and save the file.